microsoft/task_oriented_dialogue_as_dataflow_synthesis/README-SEMANTICS.md

 SMCalFlow programs are written in the [Lispress](./README-LISPRESS.md) language.
 Executing those programs requires a *library* that defines the execution logic for each function.
-A library is not required for the semantic parsing task, but knowing the program semantics can often help us understanding the dataset better, and sometimes helps making better modeling decisions.
+Although a library is not required for the semantic parsing task, knowing the program semantics can often help us understanding the dataset better, and sometimes helps making better modeling decisions.

-In this document, we use some representative programs to explain how calendar events are created, queried, updated and deleted.
-We also illustrate how context reference and revision works in the programming interface.
+In this document, we use some representative programs to explain how calendar events are created, queried, updated and deleted in SMCalFlow.
+We also illustrate how context reference and revision works by a concrete example.

 ## Create Event